developer-zebra/developer-zebra-site/src/ppc/3-0/guide/about/index.md

 ### License Expired

-After the [Mobility DNA Enterprise license](/licensing) expires on a Zebra Professional-series device, a message appears stating that a license is required (see [device screen](./#unlicensed) above) and PPC client is no longer functional.
+After the [Mobility DNA Enterprise license](/licensing) expires on a Zebra Professional-series device, a message appears stating that a license is required (see [device screen](./#unlicensed) above) and PPC client no longer functions.
 All communication is terminated to the PPC Server.
 The PPC client can no longer be configured by StageNow or any EMM.
 The PPC notification message indicating the service is running remains displayed in the device notification drawer:

 <img style="height:400px" src="ppc-service.png"/>
 _PPC service_